novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 If you select a **single region, a couple of items and a range of time** these selections will apply to all interface.

-![enter image description here](http://img.pyplan.org/UI_synchro.png) **Remember you can always choose to des-synchronized indexes as explained in `visualization` section
+![enter image description here](http://img.pyplan.org/UI_synchro.png) **Remember you can always choose to des-synchronized indexes as explained in `Node visualization` section.

 ## Deploying an App and Sharing
 Once you have created various interfaces you may need to generate an application for sharing it with other users or even publicly.